rsetienne/DAISIE/README.md

   DAISIE
 ```

-If your package uses `DAISIE` in its perepherals (e.g. vignettes and tests):
+If your package uses `DAISIE` in its peripherals (e.g. vignettes and tests):

 ```
 Suggests: